benthevining/BenBot/tests/cli/README.md

 This directory contains a simple command line executable that allows you to play chess.

-You can enter moves in algebraic notation (for now, you must play both sides), and the board is drawn using UTF8 piece glyphs.
+You can enter moves in algebraic notation, and the board is drawn using UTF8 piece glyphs.